mlatysheva/udacity_evaluate_news_nlp/README.md

 The results are sent to the local server, which in turn sends the results to the client API, which are dynamically displayed in the client API.

+## Development server and production server

+The app is using two modes: development and production.
+The development server runs on port 8080 and when the production server is launched, outputs the results from the external API to the user interface.
+The production server runs on port 8081.

 ## Additional features

 The project uses SASS for styling and minifies js and styles for the production environment.